 The Hermits Peak-Calf Canyon fire on Sunday, May 8.
+The package tackles curbing global warming, which cases extreme weather events, like the historic wildfires we’ve seen in New Mexico this spring and summer.
 (Public domain photo via the National Wildfire Coordinating Group)

 A United States Forest Service spokesperson said the prescribed burn that got out of control to become the Hermits Peak fire is a rare occurrence, and she defended prescribed burns as a necessary risk required to protect the nation’s forests.

 The service is also conducting a “review” of Las Dispensas prescribed burn April 6 south of Mora, New Mexico.
 Because of the “review,” the spokesperson said Friday, the service will not provide additional details about the decision to ignite the fire on a windy April day or provide Source New Mexico a copy of the “prescribed burn plan.”
 The plan is a document that must be prepared in advance of any prescribed burn that includes details about forecasted weather conditions, potential hazards, personnel needs and other information.

 “As with most cases, the prescribed fire is currently under review,” Forest Service spokesperson Michelle Burnett told Source New Mexico.
 “So it would be premature to comment on the details or release any documents, including the prescribed burn plan, until after that is complete.”

 The service has said that forecasted weather conditions were “within parameters of the prescribed burn,” but the agency has declined to specify what those parameters were.

 A Santa Fe National Forest crew ignited what was supposed to be the 1,200-acre Las Dispensas prescribed burn April 6, and officials have since said “unexpected erratic winds” fanned embers beyond the perimeter of the burn site.